-Yes, the Transport Agency will be considering the performance review system (PRS) and quality maanagement system (QMS) scores of WoF IOs and any complaints history as part of their application.
+Yes, Waka Kotahi will be considering the performance review system (PRS) and quality management system (QMS) scores of WoF IOs and any complaints history as part of their application.

 Can I get the site approved first and then get a vehicle inspector?